matwilso/matwilso.github.io/_posts/gpt-sim.md

 <br><br>
 What does this enable?
 In robotics?
 In general, for bringing advances in information technology to the world of atoms?

-Based on the growing capabilities of language models like GPT3, it seems likely we will be able to train a very accurate future-frame-predictor using a scaled up, but relatively dumb approach.
+Based on the growing capabilities of language models like GPT3, it seems likely that we will be able to train a very accurate future-frame-predictor using a scaled up, but relatively dumb approach.

 A future-frame-predictor, with a bit of guidance, could become a general purpose reality simulator.
 Just as GPT3 learns things like grammar, sentiment, and so on, in order to better predict the next word, YouTube-GPT-X would learn super accurate physics to better predict the next frame.
 With enough capacity and enough data (and a sprinkle of inductive biases), it would become insanely good at this.
-Good enough, at least, to generate very realistic scenes.
+At least good enough to generate and physically simulate very realistic scenes.

-By absorbing knowledge across so many domains, it could simulate real-world environments with physical accuracy and generality light-years beyond what is possible today.
+By absorbing knowledge across so many domains, it could simulate RL environments with a physical accuracy and generality light-years beyond what is possible today.
 It could unify all the compartmentalized, special-case simulation modes (rigid-body, fluids, optics, agents, etc.) into a single useful tool for robot learning, engineering, scientific discovery.